HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning: Machine learning on example mock observation

-To find the best ML model, we use the test set to evaluate each set of hyperparameters.
-This is just to find an appropriate set of hyperparameters which we will use from there on.
-Our final judgment of the performances of the ML models will be based on the ``SNEMO data set'' where light curves will be calculated using an empirical model (see Section \ref{sec: Evaluation on SNEMO test set}).
-For each sample $i$ of the test set, we get two time values $t_{1,i}$ and $t_{2,i}$, from which we can calculate the time delay $\Delta t_i = t_{1,i} - t_{2,i}$, which we compare to the true time delay $\Delta t_{\mathrm{true},i}$ to calculate the ``time-delay deviation'' of the sample as
+To find the best ML model for our mock observation, we used the test set to evaluate each set of hyperparameters.
+This is just to find an appropriate set of hyperparameters, which we will use for the sake of simplicity from here on throughout the paper\footnote{Such hyperparameter optimizations are usually performed using the validation set, whereas we are using the test set because we have the SNEMO15 data set for ultimate performance test.}.
+Our final judgment of the performances of the ML models will be based on the ``SNEMO15 data set'' where light curves will be calculated using an empirical model (see Sect. \ref{sec: Evaluation on SNEMO test set}).
+The distinctions between the various data sets for our ML approaches are summarized in Table \ref{tab: explanation traing, val, test, snemo data set}.
+For each sample $i$ of the test set, we get two time values, $t_{1,i}$ and $t_{2,i}$, from which we can calculate the time delay $\Delta t_i = t_{1,i} - t_{2,i}$, which we compare to the true time delay $\Delta t_{\mathrm{true},i}$ to calculate the ``time-delay deviation'' of the sample as

 We investigate here the absolute time-delay deviation instead of the relative one ($\tau_i / \Delta t_{{\rm true},i}$), because this allows us to draw conclusions about the minimum time delay required to achieve certain goals in precision and accuracy.
-From our results we do not find a dependency on the absolute time-delay used in the training process which is what we expect from the setup of the FCNN and the RF.
+From our results, we do not find a dependence on the absolute time delay (e.g., 32.3 d for Fig. \ref{fig: data to train NN}) used in the training process, which is what we expect from the setup of the FCNN and the RF and is demonstrated in Sect. \ref{sec: quad lsne ia and higher microlensing uncertainties}